 SAI Optics SAI 6 LPVO from Armament Technology – An ARBuildJunkie Q&A

-With the recent launch of the SAI Optics SAI 6 low powered variable optic (LPVO) from Armament Technology, we decided to reach out to Trevor Publicover, VP of Sales for Armament Technology, to learn more about the new company and its new flagship 1-6x 30mm optic.
+With the launch of the SAI Optics SAI 6 low powered variable optic (LPVO) from Armament Technology, we decided to reach out to Trevor Publicover, VP of Sales for Armament Technology, to learn more about the new company and its flagship 1-6x 30mm optic.

 Q: Trevor, we’ve had a few readers ask about SAI, and it was not a company we were familiar with.
 That said, we’re undoubtedly familiar with other offerings under the Armament Technology umbrella.
 Can you share the company background briefly?